jorgezafra94/web_scraping_python/README.md

 ## Technologies
 * `requests` library to use get http method and bring pages
 * `BeautifulSoup` module to be able to navigate in a html page

+## Important
+We use `pipenv` to install al this packages that is why we have `Pipfile` and `Pipfile.lock` files to use them as reference for requirements needed in order to install all the packages for the program  to run.